 On May 4, 2012 amendments were enacted to The Driver Licensing and Suspension Regulations to expand the definition of duly qualified medical practitioner to include nurse practitioners and occupational therapists for the purposes of Section 283 of The Traffic Safety Act.

 The result of this change in legislation will require occupational therapists to report to Saskatchewan Government Insurance (SGI) any client whom in their opinion is suffering from a condition that may impair a person's ability to safely operate a vehicle or requires the use of vehicle adaptations.
 SGI recognizes the value of our skills, knowledge and abilities and Saskatchewan is one of the first provinces to include occupational therapists as a mandatory reporting profession.

-Regarding the DriveABLE and Driver Ability Assessment process
+DriveABLE and Driver Ability Assessment Process

 OT’s, as well as Physicians, Optometrists, NP’s, are required to report drivers who are not medically safe to drive.
 Your obligation is to provide relevant medical information; it is not your responsibility to make a licensing decision regarding driving.

 The MRU staff will review the information in your report.
 There may be additional considerations for the MRU to take into account when they make their licensing decisions that you may not be aware of, such as other medical reports, driving history, police reports, confidential letters, etc.